 Welcome to the new year.
-In the spirit of the fresh start a new year brings, we present a new Collection and invite you to explore updates to our website.
+In the spirit of the fresh start a new year brings, we present a new Collection.

 About the Collection

-This past summer on the Journal, we started an artist series that profiled female artists and designers like Frida Kahlo, Louise Nevelson, Clarie McCardell, Sonia Delaunay, and Anni Albers.
+During the summer of 2016 on the Journal, we started an artist series that profiled female artists and designers like Frida Kahlo, Louise Nevelson, Clarie McCardell, Sonia Delaunay, and Anni Albers.
 Each of these women was actively making and designing during the first half of the 20th century and has paved the way for women today who work in these industries.
 While we explored their work, we also examined their own personal styles.

 Frida Kahlo’s way of dress stood out to us, as it is evident in her self-portraits.
 Her richly embroidered garments were modified versions of traditional Mexican clothing and acted to reflect her feelings about femininity, politics, and her own body.